 Generally, engine RPMs should remain steady at idle, ranging from approximately 600 to 1,000.

-While accelerating, RPMs should gradually climb to around 2,000 or 2,500, depending on your driving habits.
+While accelerating, RPMs should steadily climb to around 2,000 or 2,500, depending on your driving habits.
 The transmission will then shift, the RPMs drop, and the process starts again.

-If your engine RPMs fluctuate while accelerating—where the needle briefly “jumps” or “spikes” before returning to its usual climb—something is wrong and needs attention.
+If your engine RPMs fluctuate while accelerating—where the needle briefly “jumps” or “spikes” before returning to its regular climb—something is wrong and needs attention.

 - Dirty fuel injectors